Psychology (PSY)

 PSY-621 Healthcare Models and Service Delivery and Health Psychology (3 credits)

-Given that this course is provided during the summer in a shorter period of time, it will present information in a survey or seminar fashion vs. traditional lecture and a PowerPoint course.
 Health Psychology is a theoretical, empirically supported course for students interested in learning about the field of health psychology.
 (There will also be materials on various interventions used in integrated primary care.)
 This course is concerned with the role of biopsychosocial factors in the promotion of health, prevention of and treatment of illness, the etiology of illness, and ways to improve the health care system.
 Students will learn widely studied and empirically supported theories of health behaviors in relation to behavioral risk factors.
 They will focus on theories, assessment and treatment of the primary behavioral problems encountered within behavioral medicine, such as sleep disorders, sexual dysfunction, high risk sexual behaviors, obesity, eating disorders, chronic pain, substance abuse/dependency, and tobacco addiction.
 This field further studies the interplay between emotions, cognitive, and behavioral/physical factors that can affect the onset, duration, recovery and prevention (primary, secondary, or tertiary) of chronic conditions and illnesses.
 This course will also briefly review some of the following individual differences (culture, ethnicity, lifestyle, religion, gender, identity development models and the effects of class and economic status and oppression) and their effect on health, chronic conditions, and illnesses.
 Within this course, select chronic conditions (e.g., cancer, hypertension, stroke, AIDS) will be reviewed within the biopsychosocial model.

 PSY-622 Social Issues in Health and Wellness (3 credits)